 Introduction to Virtualization

-In computer technologies, virtualization is a resource management technology.
-It abstracts various physical resources (such as processors, memory, disks, and network adapters) of a computer, converts the resources, and presents the resources for segmentation and combination into one or more computer configuration environments.
+In computer technologies, virtualization is a resource management technology that abstracts various physical resources (such as processors, memory, drives, and network adapters) of a computer, converts the resources, and presents the resources for segmentation and combination into one or more computer configuration environments.
 This resource management technology breaks the inseparable barrier of the physical structure, and makes these resources not restricted by the architecture, geographical or physical configuration of the existing resources after virtualization.
 In this way, users can better leverage the computer hardware resources and maximize the resource utilization.

 Currently, mainstream virtualization technologies are classified into two types based on the implementation structure of the Virtual Machine Monitor (VMM):